janaagaard75/skoleglaede-nu-pung/README.md

 ## To Do

-- Layout on big screens
 - Layout on Android
-- Layout of scanner screen
 - Actual hash check
 - Persist the state when the app is restarted
 - Handle that the user does not allow access to the camera